mental-health-first-aid

 Mental Health First Aid Training is a 8-hour course funded by a Randolph County 708 Board Grant that is open to the public.
 It gives people the tools to identify when someone may be struggling with a mental health or substance misuse problem.
 It connects them with appropriate support and resources.

 MHFA includes training for families, healthcare providers and individuals with mental illnesses.
-Become a certified Mental Health First Aider alongside more than 550,000 others.
+Become a certified Mental Health First Aider alongside more than 3 Million others.
 Contact Kendra at (618) 282-6233 to schedule a training!

 Proven Effectiveness